jaengracio/FilmAppCA2/README.md

 Run the command 'npm run watch' on the backend folder.
 This runs the backendd server.

 ### Note*
-When you log in or out, refresh the page to see the difference between a registered user and a guest.
+When you log in or out, refresh the page to change the navbar.
+When you create a film/character/group, they do not automatically get added to the existing films/characters/groups in the Show pages.